 How To Get Started Creating A Personal Web Page at UNI

-All Students, Faculty and Staff can get an account on UNI's central UNIX computer, SUNNY.
+All Students, Faculty and Staff can get access to UNI's central UNIX computer, SUNNY.
 This is where most UNI web pages are stored.
-To get an account on this system, go to room 36 ITTC Building and fill out the application.
+To get access to this system, go to http://www.uni.edu/its/forms/web-space-account-request-form and fill out the form.
+A staff member from the web infrastructure group will contact you when your access has been provisioned.

 Training is available!